book/dumbbackup/README.md

 ```

 When the year rolls over on January 1st, it creates new daily, weekly,
-monthly, quarterly and yearly buckets, which push over the "last" item
+monthly, quarterly and yearly buckets, which will push out the oldest
-for each bucket type.
+item in each bucket type.

 ### Picking a retention policy

 When coming up with your own retention policy, it is important to make
 sure that the number of kept items for a given periodicity covers a span
-of time larger than what is covered by the periodicity before it.
+of time larger than what is covered by the periodicity below it.

 For example, if we keep 12 monthly backups, any number of quarterly
 backups that covers less than 12 months will gain nothing, in terms